spacesuit-extension/SpaceSuit/README.md

 wants to send a transaction, or sign a message, you will get a prompt on the screen of your Ledger device.
-There will be **no** prompt on your computer screen, so it is **vitally important** that you check that the details on the screen match the transaction you want to send to.
+There will be **no** prompt on your computer screen, so it is **vitally important** that you check that the details on the screen match the transaction you want to send.

 ### Configuration